KAIST19/KAIST19.github.io/docs/_posts/2023-08-24-Understanding-Attention-and-Transformer.markdown

 categories: NLP
 ---

-A **transformer** is a neural network architecture proposed in the paper _Attention is All You Need_ by Google in 2017.
-It is the basis of many NLP models such as BERT, GPT, etc. This article is written to help you understand the transformer from the background to the details of the model.
-If you are new to the transformer, it may be a little difficult, but if you read it slowly to the end, you will find that it is much easier to study NLP in the future.
+A **transformer** is a neural network architecture proposed in Google's 2017 paper _Attention is All You Need_.
+It is the basis of many NLP models such as BERT, GPT, etc. This article seeks to describe the transformer from the background to the details of the model.

 # Background